DokanBoy/ShareSecret/README.md

 # ShareSecret
-Vk Bot for sharing your personal sectets anonymously
+Vk Bot for sharing your personal stories anonymously.